Benign prostatic hyperplasia: Pathophysiology

 Anatomically the median and lateral lobes are usually enlarged, due to their highly glandular composition.
 The anterior lobe has little in the way of glandular tissue and is seldom enlarged.
 (Carcinoma of the prostate typically occurs in the posterior lobe – hence the ability to discern an irregular outline per rectal examination).
-The earliest microscopic signs of BPH usually begin between the age of 30 and 50 years old in the PUG, which is posterior to the proximal urethra.:694 In BPH, the majority of growth occurs in the transition zone (TZ) of the prostate.:694 In addition to these two classic areas, the peripheral zone (PZ) is also involved to a lesser extent.:695 Prostatic cancer typically occurs in the PZ.
-However, BPH nodules, usually from the TZ are often biopsied anyway to rule out cancer in the TZ.:695 BPH can be a progressive growth that in rare instances leads to exceptional enlargement.
+The earliest microscopic signs of BPH usually begin between the age of 30 and 50 years old in the PUG, which is posterior to the proximal urethra.
+In BPH, the majority of growth occurs in the transition zone (TZ) of the prostate.
+In addition to these two classic areas, the peripheral zone (PZ) is also involved to a lesser extent.
+Prostatic cancer typically occurs in the PZ.
+However, BPH nodules, usually from the TZ are often biopsied anyway to rule out cancer in the TZ.
+BPH can be a progressive growth that in rare instances leads to exceptional enlargement.
 In some males, the prostate enlargement exceeds 200 to 500 grams.
 This condition has been defined as giant prostatic hyperplasia (GPH).

 Diagnosis

-The clinical diagnosis of BPH is based on a history of LUTS (lower urinary tract symptoms), a digital rectal exam, and exclusion of other causes of similar signs and symptoms.
+The clinical diagnosis of BPH is based on a history of LUTS (lower urinary tract symptoms), a digital rectal exam, and the exclusion of other causes of similar signs and symptoms.
 The degree of LUTS does not necessarily correspond to the size of the prostate.
 An enlarged prostate gland on rectal examination that is symmetric and smooth supports a diagnosis of BPH.
 However, if the prostate gland feels asymmetrical, firm, or nodular, this raises concern for prostate cancer.

 Validated questionnaires such as the American Urological Association Symptom Index (AUA-SI), the International Prostate Symptom Score (I-PSS), and more recently the UWIN score (urgency, weak stream, incomplete emptying, and nocturia) are useful aids to making the diagnosis of BPH and quantifying the severity of symptoms.

 Laboratory investigations

 Urinalysis is typically performed when LUTS are present and BPH is suspected to evaluate for signs of a urinary tract infection, glucose in the urine (suggestive of diabetes), or protein in the urine (suggestive of kidney disease).
 Bloodwork including kidney function tests and prostate specific antigen (PSA) are often ordered to evaluate for kidney damage and prostate cancer, respectively.
 However, checking blood PSA levels for prostate cancer screening is controversial and not necessarily indicated in every evaluation for BPH.
 Benign prostatic hyperplasia and prostate cancer are both capable of increasing blood PSA levels and PSA elevation is unable to differentiate these two conditions well.
 If PSA levels are checked and are high, then further investigation is warranted.
-Measures including PSA density, free PSA, rectal examination, and transrectal ultrasonography may be helpful in determining whether a PSA increase is due to BPH or prostate cancer.
+Measures including PSA density, free PSA, rectal examination, and transrectal ultrasonography may help determine whether a PSA increase is due to BPH or prostate cancer.